-The Coaching Committee will have the primary responsibility for monitoring the Travel Team coaches to make sure that they are adhering to this policy as outlined herein.
+The Director of Hockey will have the primary responsibility for monitoring the Travel Team Coaches to make sure that they are adhering to this policy as outlined herein.

-The DYHA Board reserves the right to review the performance of Travel Team coaches by offering recommendations for improvements when deemed necessary.
+The DYHA Board reserves the right to review the performance of Travel Team Coaches by offering recommendations for improvements when deemed necessary.
 Based upon the review of the individual's performance, the DYHA Board may elect to remove a coach from his or her position.
 This decision requires a two-thirds majority vote.

-Individual conflicts and discrepancies can be raised with the League Commissioner or the President of DYHA.
+Individual conflicts and discrepancies can be raised with the Vice President or the President of the DYHA.